 Ever since it was started, Facebook has substantially changed its business model.
-It is now highly diversified and have a very ambitious business strategy.
-To gain more knowledge about Facebook business model, it is important to know about the companies which are owned by it.
+It is now highly diversified and has a very ambitious business strategy.
+To gain more knowledge about the Facebook business model, it is important to know about the companies which are owned by it.

 The Facebook Companies

 - Facebook Payments Inc.: to let Facebook generate revenue through payment business.

 - Atlas: ad-serving and measurement platform, offering services to advertisers and agencies.

 - Instagram: Media Sharing Platform.